phu0ngng/nccl/docs/userguide/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
 Non-negative integer.
-The old behavior corredponds to 0 (the default).
+The old behavior corresponds to 0 (the default).
 If 0, it will not poll, but keep trying to progress the socket operation without pause.
 If non-zero, it will poll for up that amount of time before trying to progress the operation again.